AdobeDocs/analytics.en/help/analyze/activity-map/faq.md

 +++Is Activity Map compatible with virtual report suites?

 Yes.
-However, due to virtual report suite limitations, Activity Map's Live Mode is not compatible with virtual report suites.
+However, due to virtual report suite limitations, Activity Map's Live mode is not compatible with virtual report suites.

 +++